skwp/dotfiles/README.md

  * EasyMotion - hit ,, (forward) or z,, (back) and watch the magic happen. just type the letters and jump directly to your target - in the provided vimrc the keys are optimized for home and upper row, no pinkies
  * LustyJuggler/Explorer - hit B, type buf name to match a buffer, or type S and use the home row keys to select a buffer
  * TagList - hit T to see a list of methods in a class (uses ctags)
+ * CommandT - although I personally use PeepOpen, this is available as it's pretty standard

  Git